Challenge

 We make complicated things simple

-In an outstanding example of clinical and academic collaboration, the Cancer Institute of NSW, and the BREAST research group at the University of Sydney’s Faculty of Health Sciences, had previously developed a web-based app in-house some years ago.
-This innovative new training tool was named "Detected", which works in parallel with the hospital-grade picture archiving system, PACS, as a tool that gives radiologists immediate feedback on their performance when they are looking at mammograms and trying make a diagnosis.
+In an outstanding example of clinical and academic collaboration, the Cancer Institute of NSW and the BREAST research group at the University of Sydney’s Faculty of Health Sciences, were seeking to develop a tool to improve feedback to radiologists.

-"Detected" replicates the operation/procedures radiologists would normally perform in a clinical setting and is used in tandem with high resolution imagery in PACS.
+The tool accurately replicates the operation/procedures radiologists would normally perform in a clinical setting and is used in tandem with high resolution imagery in PACS.

 For example, rolling the mouse wheel through slices of a 3-D image or Zooming, inverting an image or adjusting the contrast all happens exactly as it would in hospital.
 Three main features were developed:

-- Simple Subscription for web browser users with easy self-service setup
+• Simple Subscription for web browser users with easy self-service setup

-- Offline capability with seamless synchronisation
+• Offline capability with seamless synchronization

-- Added 3D imagery for more detailed assessments after positive lesion identification
+• Added 3D imagery for more detailed assessments after positive lesion identification

-SSW's agile approach to software development meant that we could prioritise new features based on available funding and the specific value they would provide to the professional handling it.
+SSW's agile approach to software development meant that we could prioritize new features based on available funding and the specific value they would provide to the professional handling it.
 We were able to try an early version at a conference late in 2018, and then finally added the 3D feature on March 2019.

 Technology